-Prices listed are adjusted to reflect both the 1/25/16 reverse stock split and the 11/10/17 reverse stock split
+\ Prices listed are adjusted to reflect the 1/25/16 reverse stock split

 Holders of Record

 As of September 19, 2017, we had approximately 388 holders of record of our common stock.
 Because many of our shares of common stock are held by brokers and other institutions on behalf of stockholders, this number is not indicative of the total number of stockholders represented by these stockholders of record.